-Best time to see Aurora Borealis in Iceland also known as Northern Lights can be seen on the Iceland dark clear sky from September to March, sometimes until late April.
+Best time to see Aurora Borealis in Iceland also known as Northern Lights can be seen in Iceland’s dark clear sky from September to March, sometimes until late April.

-Darkness is called for.
-Iceland is located at a high latitude, indicating there is no darkness from mid-April until mid-August.
-In this period of time, no Northern Lights can be observed.
+Iceland is located at a high latitude, indicating there is no darkness from mid-April until mid-August, so during this period of time, no Northern Lights can be observed.

 The best time of day for Northern Lights in Iceland